WLenhard/cNORM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* deletet the DOI links, since there was a display problem with the \doi{} tag on github and instead include the dois as regular text in the references at the bottom of the page
+* added feature updates, new datasets and corrected bugs
 * checked spelling
-* repeated all tests on R CMD Check, winbuilder (dev and release), rhub
+* repeated all tests on R CMD Check, rhub, Travis (Win, Linux, MacOS X)

 ## Test environments
 * local WIN10, 64Bit install, R 3.6.1